 5. Organig Parc, Carnguwch

-The 5-star holiday cottages of Organig Parc sit on the beautiful Llyn Peninsula in North Wales.
+The 5-star holiday cottages of Organig Parc is certainly one of those hotels for eco-conscious travellers which sit on the beautiful Llyn Peninsula in North Wales.
 In a designated Area of Outstanding Natural Beauty, it lies in a superb elevated and secluded position ideally placed for exploring the spectacular mountains of Snowdonia.

 Carnguwch farm is surrounded by natural beauty with its own mountainside spring.
 So it is only right that holiday cottages on the farm should be developed in such a way that would respect the environment.